Call Today for a Free Consultation

-Illinois Social Security Disability Lawyers
+Social Security Disability Lawyers in Chicago

-SSDI Attorneys Assisting Disabled Individuals Throughout Illinois
+Assisting Disabled Individuals throughout Illinois Since 2000

 Social Security Disability Insurance (SSDI) benefits are designed to help individuals who are not able to work due to a disability.
 However, the process of filing for and receiving SSDI benefits can be incredibly complicated and difficult.
 Most first-time claims (and many appealed claims!) are denied.
-If you are just beginning the process of filing for SSDI benefits or you have had your initial claim denied, our firm can help.
+If you are just beginning the process of filing for SSDI benefits or you have had your initial claim denied, our firm can help

 At Woodruff Johnson & Evans Law Offices, we have decades of collective legal experience—we know how the process works and how to help you recover the benefits you need and are owed.
 Our Chicago-based Social Security Disability lawyers can help you understand the benefits you are entitled to and help you navigate the filing and appeals process.
 We can also assist you with Supplemental Security Income (SSI) and related issues.

 Contact one of our offices in Chicago, Champaign, or Aurora for a free consultation.
-Call 630-585-2320 or fill out an online contact form to get started.
+Call (630) 585-2320 or fill out an online contact form to get started.

 Who Is Eligible for SSDI Benefits?